-The Humble ISD is committed to an educational program which recognizes the unique value, needs, and talents of the individual student.
+The Humble ISD is committed to an educational program that recognizes the unique value, needs, and talents of the individual student.
 A program for academically excellent students is an integral part of this commitment.
 The G/T program in Humble ISD exists for the students who are capable and ready to learn at the levels of depth and complexity necessary to master the Texas Essential Knowledge and Skills for their appropriate grade levels.
-Its guiding characteristic is the provision of differentiated and independent studies which meet both cognitive and affective needs.
+Its guiding characteristic is the provision of differentiated and independent studies that meet both cognitive and affective needs.
 The ultimate goal of the program is to provide experiences whereby the students will be challenged academically, socially, and emotionally to achieve their greatest potential to manage change and to have a sense of responsibility for self, school, community, and society.

 All campuses in Humble ISD provide screening, identification, and services for Gifted and Talented students.
 In order for a student to be identified as Gifted and Talented (GT) in Humble ISD, data from several quantitative and qualitative criteria are collected over a four-week period to identify students who exhibit potential and/or perform at levels significantly beyond the norm in areas of superior cognitive ability and/or specific academic achievement.

 Quantitative criteria include the following: Verbal, Quantitative, and Non-verbal reasoning and specific academic achievement assessments.
 Qualitative criteria include the following: a parent survey, a teacher survey and/or observations, and a portfolio of student work, if applicable.
 Students may be identified as GT in the four core content areas.